Igormirowski/bankApp/README.md

 ✅ A special YOUTUBE discount code is automatically applied!

 📙 Get the Ultimate Frontend & Backend Development Roadmaps, a Complete JavaScript Cheatsheet, Portfolio Tips, and more - https://www.jsmastery.pro/links

+1. npm run build (all assets in dist folder)
+2. right clink on dist folder and reveil in fire exlorer